 - a fun way to meet new people

-If you'd like to start a VOX group on your campus (it can be a brand new student group or an existing group that you’d like to become affiliated with Planned Parenthood), call us at (617) 616-1660 x1672 or e-mail email@example.com to get connected with our VOX coordinator.
+If you'd like to start a Planned Parenthood-affiliated chapter on your campus (it can be a brand new student group or an existing group that you’d like to become affiliated with Planned Parenthood), call us at (617) 616-1660 x1672 or e-mail email@example.com to get connected with our Planned Parenthood campus organizing coordinator.
 Please be sure to include the name of your college and a phone number where we can reach you.

 - Join our civic and political sister organization, the Planned Parenthood Advocacy Fund of Massachusetts, to get more involved with advocacy and political work in Massachusetts.